-“I believe in the ability for individual change and agency… the re-authoring of someone’s life story.”
+“I believe in the ability for individual change and agency”

-For 20 years, Jenn has worked with children with disability diagnoses and their families and can provide counseling and psychology consultation privately and through Family Support for Children with Disabilities (FSCD) funding.
-Jenn also works with individuals struggling with, out- of -control sexual behavior, relational trauma due to infidelity, childhood and developmental trauma, chronic pain and anxiety.
+For 20 years, Jenn has worked with children with disability diagnoses and their families and can provide counseling and consultation privately and through Family Support for Children with Disabilities (FSCD) funding.
+Jenn also works with out- of -control sexual behavior, sexual health, relational trauma due to infidelity, childhood and developmental trauma, chronic pain and anxiety.
+She combines her experiences in dog rescue with her education to support individuals who are caring for, or have lost a pet.
 She has developed a special passion for working with individuals who are working in stressful, high pressure environments (e.g., academia, medical field) and are looking for coping tools to manage stress and burnout.

-Jenn provides clinical supervision, if you are a practicum student or provisional psychologist looking for supervision, please email Jenn directly.
+Jenn provides clinical supervision, if you are a practicum student or provisional psychologist looking for supervision, please email Jenn directly to determine fit and availability.

 Beliefs and Values